-- The Nomination Committee proposes Tomas Johansson as the new Board Chairman to succeed Lennart Kalén, who declined re-election, and that Mikael Andersson be elected as a director instead of Percy Calissendorff, who declined re-election. - The Board of Directors proposes that the AGM resolve on a dividend of 2.00 SEK per share.

-In order to strengthen future business development and growth possibilities, former CFO Fredrik Hall is appointed Head of Business Development and Michael Grindborn is recruited as the new CFO.

-- Balco extends current bank agreement on unchanged terms, with a new maturity date of September 2022.
-Acquisition credit is restored to SEK 100 million. - Cooperation with a Nordic bank which in Sweden offers tenant-owners associations loans with repayment periods of 70 years in conjunction with installation of Balco's glazed balconies, compared with a previous repayment period of 50 years.
+JAN-MAR The Nomination Committee proposes Tomas Johansson as the new Board Chairman to succeed Lennart Kalén, who declined re-election, and that Mikael Andersson be elected as a director instead of Percy Calissendorff, who declined re-election.
+The Board of Directors proposes that the AGM resolve on a dividend of 2.00 SEK per share.
+A A A APR-JUN Q2 In order to strengthen future business development and growth possibilities, former CFO Fredrik Hall is appointed Head of Business Development and Michael Grindborn is recruited as the new CFO. jul-sep Q3 Balco extends current bank agreement on unchanged terms, with a new maturity date of September 2022.
+Acquisition credit is restored to SEK 100 million.
+Cooperation with a Nordic bank which in Sweden offers tenant-owners associations loans with repayment periods of 70 years in conjunction with installation of Balco's glazed balconies, compared with a previous repayment period of 50 years. oct-dec Strengthening and change in group management as from 1 October, when Camilla Ekdahl takes up the position as managing director of Balco AB and Group COO.